Vilez0/victus-control/README.md

 Any contribution is welcome!!

 ## License
 This project is licensed under the GPL3 License.
-See the LICENSE file for more details.
+See the LICENSE file for more details.\n# Triggering Gemini Review